Proven-Paradox/shaper-system/Handbook.md

 When you place a [Ward](#ward) on an ally that corresponds to their Elemental weakness(es), they become no longer weak to that Element.

 #### Siege Fighter
-If you have not moved between the beginning of your previous turn and your current turn, your Physical and Mental Offense increases by an amount equal to your [Hero Tier](#hero-tier).
+If you have not moved between the beginning of your previous Turn and your current Turn, your Physical and Mental Offense increases by an amount equal to your [Hero Tier](#hero-tier).

 #### Spell Sniper
-If you have not moved between the beginning of your previous turn and your current turn, the range of any spell you cast increases by one Square.
+If you have not moved between the beginning of your previous Turn and your current Turn, the range of any spell you cast increases by one Square.

 #### Spell Strike
 If you successfully strike with an Attack Ability with your Major Action, you may use a Tier 1 Spell Ability that normally requires a Major Action as a Minor Action.